pynufft/pynufft/doc/source/manu/multiple_NUFFT.rst

 ==============================

-Multiprocessing is the built-in package for parallelism of C-Python.
+The multiprocessing module is the built-in parallel method of C-Python.
 PyNUFFT may (experimentally) work together with the multiprocessing module of Python.

-Mutliprocessing module relies on pickle to serialize the data, whereas the PyCUDA and PyOpenCL contexts are "unpicklable".
+The mutliprocessing module relies on pickle to serialize the data, whereas the PyCUDA and PyOpenCL contexts are "unpicklable".
-Thus, I found that multiprocessing for PyNUFFT must fulfill the following 3 conditions: (1) each NUFFT_hsa instance is to be created then executed in a separate process, (2) any CUDA/PyOpenCL related object cannot be sent or planned in advance, and (3)Using taskset to assign a process to a specified CPU core.
+Thus, I found that multiprocessing for PyNUFFT must fulfil the following conditions: (1) each NUFFT_hsa instance should be created and then executed in a separate process; (2) any CUDA/PyOpenCL related object cannot be sent or planned in advance, and (3) taskset should be used to assign a process to a specified CPU core.

-It is user's responsibility to take care of the hardware (total memory and IO).
+It is the user's responsibility to take care of the hardware (total memory and IO).

-An example of working with multiprocessing (mixed CUDA and OpenCL backends) is as follows.
+One example of working with multiprocessing (mixed CUDA and OpenCL backends) is as follows.
 In this example, an "atomic_NUFFT" class is created as a high-level wrapper for the creation and execution of NUFFT_hsa.
-This is only tested using Linux because parallel computing is highly platform dependent.
+This example has only been tested in Linux because parallel computing is highly platform dependent.

 .. literalinclude::  ../../../example/parallel_NUFFT_hsa.py